mojowill/Mojo-Admin-Toolbox/readme.txt

 = New Features =
 * Modify From name and email address for all emails sent by your Wordpress site!
+* Image uploader now in use on the options page!

 == Installation ==